Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves. Both are an important UNESCO World Heritage site.

 Visiting both the Ajanta and Ellora caves is costly for foreigners.
-The sites require separate tickets and the price has been increased to 500 rupees per ticket, effective from April 2016.
-Indians pay only 30 rupees per ticket at each site.
+The sites require separate tickets and the price is 600 rupees per foreign visitor.
+Indians pay only 40 rupees per ticket at each site.
 Children younger than 15 years are free at both places.

 Ajanta and Ellora Visitor Centers

-Two new visitor centers opened at Ajanta and Ellora in 2013.
-The visitor centers provide extensive information about the two heritage sites using audiovisual media.
+The visitor centers provide information about the two heritage sites using audiovisual media.

 Unfortunately, the visitor centers are located some distance away from the caves and the replicas have failed to draw the expected number of tourists.
-However, it's worth stopping by them to learn about the interesting context and history of the caves.
+In August 2018, Maharashtra Tourism announced that substantial funding had been allocated to enhance them and provide a better experience.

 Where to Stay